Duke Health Sector Advisory Council

 The Fuqua School of Business

-Bill Boulding, PhD is the JB Fuqua Professor of Business Administration and Deputy Dean at The Fuqua School of Business, Duke University.
+Bill Boulding, PhD is the JB Fuqua Professor of Business Administration and Dean at The Fuqua School of Business, Duke University.
 William “Bill” Boulding is an accomplished scholar with a passion for helping advance business as a force for good.

 Bill has advocated at the top levels of government, industry and academia for ways that enable business to improve society.
 In 2014, Bill was invited by the White House to be part of an initiative that developed best practices for how business schools can encourage success for women and working families.
 In 2015, Bill engaged with the New York Federal Reserve in examining the role business schools can play in rebuilding trust in the financial services sector.